Questfall/docs/authors/promotion.md

 ### Cost of Promotion

 The author can choose the amount of Silver they want to burn to promote their quest.
 Each quest has a minimum promotional amount of 1000 Silver to prevent system abuse.
-There is no upper limit to how much Silver can be burned for promotion.

-The author can choose the uptime for a quest from 1 to 30 days.
-The longer the duration of a quest the higher the total cost of the promotion.
-However, each subsequent day of the promotion becomes cheaper by 10%, so the longer the promotions the better the price for a single day of promotional time.

-The position of the promoted quest on the global quest feed is based on the base mining points in a quest resulting from the amount of burned Silver.
-The higher the base mining points of a quest the higher it will be on the global quest feed and the more mining points users receive as a reward by completing the quest.
-The duration of a quest does not affect the quests position in the quest feed.

-Within the promotion, the author can see the amount of the mining point reward within the quest and what placement in the global quest feed they will have with a chosen quest duration and burned Silver amount.

-There will be no upper limit to the number of Silver an author can burn, as the maximum base mining point reward of 1000 will be an unreachable limit.
+There is no upper limit to how much Silver can be burned for promotion as the maximum base mining point reward of 1000 will be an unreachable limit.

 {% tabs %}
 {% tab title="Chart" %}